 If your child needs assistance communicating their wants and needs, try these free printable I Need cards for autistic children.
 Including a few to get your started with several blank variations to make more.
-These cards are the latest addition to my free printables for autistic children and their caregivers.
+These cards are the latest addition to my free visual printables for autistic children and their caregivers.

 How to Use the I Need Printable Cards

 Most children, when they reach a certain age, are able to clearly communicate their wants and needs.
 For autistic children, however, this can be difficult.
 In some instances, they might be non-speaking.
 They might already use PECS or American Sign Language, but sometimes it’s easier to use printable cards like these.

 That way, they can clearly communicate what it is they need and hopefully to the right person if these are being used at school.